pratapladhani/mcs-labs/labs/ask-me-anything/README.md

 9. In the **Microsoft 365 Copilot** experience, the agent description will pop up.
 Select **Add**

 > [!TIP]
 > - You may need to give it a few tries/minutes the first time you deploy to Microsoft 365 Copilot so it deploys correctly.
+> - If encountering issues, try to publish your agent agent.
 > - If this doesn't work, try in Teams instead:
 >   - Choose **See agents in Teams** instead.
-If you can
 >   - In the new window, if prompted *This site is trying to open Microsoft Teams*, select **Cancel**, and the select **use the web app instead**

 10. Test the agent with the benefits prompt